 But now the real question is does it still have any chance against the free version of other premium page builder plugins or is there any major difference between the two that sets them apart?
 Well, such comparative queries are inevitable now and forever.

-So here in this post, we have tried to shed some light on some of the basic differences of Gutenberg with the WordPress page builders, so that if you ever get confused in understanding the suitability between the two then you can make the right call of picking the more fitting one for you.
+So here in this post, we have tried to shed some light on some of the basic differences between the Gutenberg page builder and the WordPress page builders.
+So, if you ever get confused in understanding the suitability between the two, then you can make the right call of picking the more fitting one for you.

-Gutenberg Vs WordPress Page Builders: The Principal Differences
+WordPress Vs Gutenberg Page Builders: The Principal Differences

 Comparing The Major Offerings of Gutenberg Vs WordPress Page Builders